Simon Allen

 Simon first heard about non-religious ceremonies when reading an article in The Independent in 1989.
 He knew immediately that this was work he wanted to do and applied for training with the British Humanist Association (BHA).
 He took his first funeral in 1991 and was later involved in training over 100 Officiants on behalf of the BHA.

-Now working as an independent, Simon
+Now working as an independent,

-helps families celebrate all our Rites of
+Simon helps families celebrate all

-Passage such as baby namings and
+our Rites of Passage such as baby

-marriages.
-For those without any
+namings and marriages.
+For those

-religious beliefs, Simon is often regarded
+without any religious beliefs, Simon is

-as the 'family's Officiant' being called back for each new ceremony that is needed.
-Families have asked him to take funerals in Hertford, Herefordshire and Shropshire, amongst other counties, so as to secure his services.
+take funerals in Hertford, Herefordshire and Shropshire, amongst other counties, so as to secure his services.

 What Did Simon Do - Before He Took Ceremonies?